 Adult supervision and a rider training rule are required by the legislation to ensure the safety of children.
 When it comes to registration and titling, each state has its own set of rules.

 By converting your dirt bike to a street-legal motorbike, you can get past the legal restrictions for motorcycles.
-However, when rules are simplified, this procedure is getting difficult.
+However, when rules are simplified, this procedure becomes difficult.